martinsaf/home-soc/04-notes/linux/auditd-config.md

 ## Persistence
 Rules are persistent across reboots because:
-- They are likely defined in `etc/audit/rules.d`
+- They are defined in `etc/audit/rules.d`
 - The audit service is enabled: `systemctl is-enabled auditd`
 ```bash
 To see the source file: